 However, the approval meant that all CBD – and not just Epidiolex – is now officially a drug.
 This has left CBD in a complicated gray zone when it comes to selling CBD in food, as we detailed in a whole other post.

 Even apart from that, the other strange thing about CBD is that it’s federally legal if it comes from hemp, but not if it comes from marijuana – even if its chemical structure is exactly the same.
 That’s a result of Congress trying to carve out an exception for CBD and other hemp products without nixing that 1961 treaty classifying cannabis as a dangerous drug.

 That might not last much longer, though.
 More and more states are decriminalizing all cannabis, and recently the U.S. House of Representatives passed a bill doing the same at the federal level.
-While the bill’s fate in the Senate is uncertain (and Congress has a few more urgent things on its plate at this point!), it’s a sign of the times that it even got that far.
+While the bill didn’t get anywhere in the Senate, it’s a sign of the times that it even got that far.